MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/PubSec/Task_1.md

     - Role Prompting (Persona-based Prompting)
     - Chain of Thought Prompting

-1. Once you have finished researching your focus area insights, save them to the Word file you created earlier, titled **Copilot Research.docx**, for use in the next task.
+1. Once you have finished analyzing your survey results, save BizChat's outputs to the Word file you created earlier, titled **Copilot Research.docx**, for use in the next task.

 ## Choosing Your Prompting Technique